Discrimination based on skin tone: India

 Other forms of colorism in India can be seen in the cosmetic industry, where skin bleaching creams are popular.
 In the Indian film and media industry, most hires are light-skinned, and actors and actresses are often photoshopped to look lighter.
 Skin lightening cosmetics are shown to have significant side effects, which increase in frequency over time.
 It is a burden on one's mental health in a societal setting; users of skin creams, on average, remain dissatisfied with their complexion even after using the product.
 Unregulated products can contain harmful chemicals that can cause dermatitis, chemical burns, and, in severe cases, increase the likelihood of skin cancer and melanoma.
 As these mechanisms interplay with the presence of existent capitalistic institutions that control much of today's world, the skin-lightening industry benefits this system through the exploitation of vulnerable individuals.

-A CNN article describes the situation where a woman uses a topical steroid known for its side effect of skin lightening.
+A 2021 article by CNN describes the situation where a woman uses a topical steroid known for its side effect of skin lightening.
 Steroids are used to combat skin issues like eczema and only under the supervision of a doctor for brief periods as it is bad for your skin.
 In the wake of the murder of George Floyd, an African-American man in the United States, which led to protests against racism worldwide, the debate about colorism and skin tone in India has been discussed in several media outlets.
 As part of the general critique, a big Indian matchmaking website, Shaadi.com, removed a filter where one could mark skin color preferences for their potential partner.
 Outside India, dark-skinned individuals and immigrants are typically treated with the same low level of social respect and acceptance, similar to the experiences they endure within their country.

 Sri Lanka

-Fair skin is a beauty ideal in contemporary Sri Lankan society but has its roots in ancient beauty ideals in the country.
-Fairness products and other products that include whitening agents are commonly sold in Sri Lanka and are popular among females.
+Fair skin is a beauty ideal in contemporary Sri Lankan society, but has its roots in ancient beauty ideals.
+Fairness products and other products that include whitening agents are commonly sold in Sri Lanka and are popular among women.
 Fair-skinned actors and actresses feature prominently in Bollywood films and Korean dramas, both of which are widely popular and influential in Sri Lanka.